vasanthgx/house_prices/README.md

 ## How to Run

-The code is built on Google Colab on an iPython Notebook.
+The code is built on Jupyter notebook

 ```bash
 Simply download the repository, upload the notebook and dataset on colab, and hit play!